What's New at Hastings

 - The Bronco Bookstore was updated, expanding and brightening the retail area to offer even more Bronco gear.

 - Underway now is a street project on the north side of campus, which includes widening East 12th Street to become a three-lane gateway that will improve safety and access to athletic and other facilities on that portion of campus.
 The project includes a paved bike path and upgraded lighting.

-- After winning the regular season GPAC tournament, the Hastings College Bronco Softball team qualified for the NAIA national tournament.
+- After winning its 14th consecutive regular season GPAC title, the Hastings College Bronco Men's Soccer team qualified for the 2013 NAIA tournament.